Uluru is a neutered male Australian dingo who was born in 2012. He came to Wild Spirit in the spring of 2013.

 Uluru likes his brother, Aussie, and people that he knows well.
 He also enjoys being visited by humans, when the opportunity presents itself.

 Uluru dislikes when his brother, Glacier, pushes him around.
 He also doesn’t like game meat or anything out of the ordinary when it comes to his food.

-Our dingoes were displaced after a couple’s conservation efforts did not go as planned.
-Kooyong and her mate Buckley were a breeding pair of pure dingoes who came from Dingo Discover and Research Centre in Australia, which has been an official conservation organization since 2007.
-The Centre finds zoos and sanctuaries outside of Australia, who are willing to care for a breeding pair of dingoes and their offspring to help ensure that the species survives.
+The story of our Australian dingoes, Aussie, Glacier, and Uluru actually begins with their parents, Kooyong and Buckley, who were part of a breeding program overseen by the Dingo Discovery and Research Center in Australia, which has been an official conservation organization since 2007.
+The Centre finds zoos and sanctuaries outside of Australia that are willing to care for a breeding pair of dingoes and their offspring to help ensure that the species survives.

-Occasionally a breeding pair goes to a private home, and Kooyong and Buckley went to live with a husband and wife in Florida.
-They gave their dingoes great care and made sure they had plenty of love, socialization, and a rich diet.
-Once settled in her new home, Kooyong had a litter of six pups.
-Although the whole dingo family had great care, the human family went through a financial rough patch.
+Occasionally, a breeding pair goes to a private home instead of a facility, as was the case for Kooyong and Buckley who went to live with a husband and wife in Florida.
+The couple gave their dingoes great care and eventually Kooyong had a litter of six pups while in their care!
+Unfortunately, while the dingoes were well cared for, the human family went through a rough patch.
 The husband tried to sell Kooyong’s pups and quickly found out that it was illegal.
-Facing serious consequences for this misjudgment, he left the home, taking what remained of their funds and leaving his wife and her son alone with all the animals.
+He then left his family, taking all their funds and leaving the dingoes.

 Soon after, Buckley and his sons had a terrible fight that resulted in Buckley being euthanized due to devastating injuries.
 With tremendous sadness, the woman decided the remaining dingoes needed placement in new homes.
 Two of Kooyong’s pups found a home at a zoo, and the rest of the family came to be with us here at Wild Spirit.